puzzle/ansible-training/content/en/docs/10/_index.en.md

 * After installing, start `ansible-navigator` and closely observe whats happening.
 What does the output show you?

-### Task 2

-Configure ansible-navigator and ensure the following:

-* Use the `ansible.cfg` in your local techlab directory
-* Use 20 forks
-* Enable colorful output
-* Log to a file `log.txt` in a subfolder `log` with a loglevel of `INFO`
-* Use the demo execution environment previously downloaded when running a playbook
-* Create artifacts when running a playbook with `ansible-navigator` and put them in a subfolder `artifacts`.
-Prefix the name of the artifact-file with the name of the actual playbook.

-### Task 3

-* Create a playbook `site.yml` that contains two plays.
-The first play is the same as `webservers.yml` from the earlier labs.
-The second play sets the content of `/etc/motd` on all hosts of the group `db` to `This is a database server`.
-Be sure to set a `name` keyword for each play.
-Use "Run tasks on webservers" for the play that runs on the group `web` and "Run tasks on dbservers" for the play that runs on group `db`.

-### Task 4

-* Run the playbook `site.yml` by using ansible-navigator and the configuration from Task 2
-* What additional config parameter has to be set in your `ansible.cfg`?
-If unsure, run the playbook and debug the error.
-* While running the playbook, check in another terminal window if the container gets startet and stopped.
-You can do this by issuing `watch podman container list`.

-### Task 5

-* After a successful run of your playbook, we play around with the TUI.
-Be sure to not let ansible-navigator run in interactive mode and not stdout mode (-m stdout).
-Since interactive is the default, you shouldn't have any problems with that.
-* Inspect the output in the TUI.
-Navigate to the task in FIXME

-### Task 6

-Use `ansible-navigator` to see the documentation of:

-* the `file` module
-* the `dig` lookup plugin

-### Task 7

-* Use `ansible-navigator` to see the current inventory
-* Navigate to `groups`, then `db` and then show all information of node `node2`

-### Task 8

-* Use `ansible-navigator` to see the current ansible configuration

-### Task 9

-* The run of `site.yml` should have created an artifact file in the folder `artifacts/`
-* Replay the this run by using `ansible-navigator` with the corresponding option

-### Task 10

-Use `ansible-navigator` to show all:

-* available collections
-* infos about the module `credential` of the `awx.awx` collection

-### All done?

-* Have a look at the [ansible-navigator github page](https://github.com/ansible/ansible-navigator)

-## Solutions

 {{% details title="Solution Task 1" %}}
 Since we have no Red Hat Subscription available, we install ansible-navigator with pip.
 We install podman as well to be able to use containers.